Emzeelion999/PulsarDAO-Contract/doc/README.md

 Every pool allows the admin to collect fees using `withdraw_admin_fees`.
-Aragon should be able to collect those fees to the admin account and use them to buy and burn CRV on a free market once that free market exists.
+Aragon should be able to collect those fees to the admin account and use them to buy and burn PUL on a free market once that free market exists.
 That should be possible to be done by anyone without a vote.

 Instead of burning, there could be different mechanisms working with the same